jmeowmeow/PixieReport/tasks/in-browser-composer.md

 - [x] 4.
 Read a JSON resource and navigate to a sub value like a pixie text description.
 Echo like #3.

 ----
+Excursion: Parsing request info using the DOM API.

+- [x] 5.
+Using the local web server, can we use the [purple.bikeshed.org](http://purple.bikeshed.org) approach via the [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location) DOM API?
+Try a FORM and/or link submit. **YES.**

-5 and 6 in either order
+6 and 7 in either order

-- [ ] 5.
+- [ ] 6.
 Parse a textual weather report and output a pixie description object.
-- [ ] 6.
+- [ ] 7.
 Take a pixie description and use it to compose an image.
-- [ ] 7.
-Join 5 and 6 to take a textual report and compose an image.
+- [ ] 8.
+Join 6 and 7 to take a textual report and compose an image.

 ----